 Read more →

-Ever thought what is the most often quoted reason for non-payment by a patient of an excess?
+Ever thought what is the most often quoted reason for non-payment by a self funding patient?

-“I’ve paid it because when I registered at the Private Hospital, they took a swipe of my debit (or credit] card and the fees are taken from that”
+“But when I registered at the Private Hospital, they took a swipe of my debit (or credit] card and the fees should have been taken from that”

-In answer to the first question, it’s because the patient assumes the bill for your professional services will be “sorted” by the hospital.
+In answer to the first question, it’s because the patient assumes the bill will be “sorted” by the hospital.

-They genuinely don’t realise that the transaction is between them and you as the Consultant.
+They don’t realise that the transaction is between them and you.

 In answer to the second part, you should not be suspicious.

-This is not to suggest the fault lies with the reception staff at the private hospital in any way.
+This is not to suggest the fault lies with the reception staff at the private hospital.

-Recently I went with my own partner to a private hospital.
-As she registered, it was very clearly explained that her debit card covered only the hospital fees if there were any.
+Recently I went with my own partner to a private hospital and as she checked in, it was very clearly explained that her debit card swipe covered only the hospital fees.

-Yet a few weeks’ later when the invoice arrived from the consultant, my partner said to me something was wrong, as the Hospital had taken a swipe of her card when she attended the consultation.
+Yet a few weeks’ later when the invoice arrived from the consultant, she said something was wrong The Hospital had taken a swipe of her card when she attended the consultation.

-Quite rightly, she called the consultant’s secretary (not an MHM client by the way!) who explained the situation and payment was made by debit card immediately.
+Quite rightly, she called the consultant’s secretary who explained the situation and payment was made the same day.

-It does demonstrate, however, the most often quoted reason why payment for an excess invoice has not been made.
+It does demonstrate, however, the most often quoted reason why payment for a self funding invoice has not been made.